secretflow/yacl/docs/src/research/index.rst

 Research
 ========

 Yacl is also designed for cryptography researchers.
-We notice that junior (or early-career) cryptography researchers have been constantly finding it difficult to demonstrate their new ideas, or run emperical benchmarks.
+We notice that junior (or early-career) cryptography researchers have been constantly finding it difficult to demonstrate their new ideas, or run empirical benchmarks.

 Desite the **ECC, Random, and Secure Computation** introduced in `Develop Section <../develop/index>`_.
 Yacl has provided the following tools for cryptographic researchers.